 Behavioral Health Support is an important component of any early childhood program.
-Our teaching staff and you as parents can access behavioral strategies to support positive emotional development of your children by contacting your Behavioral Health Specialist.
+Our teaching staff and you as parents can access behavioral strategies to support positive emotional development of your children by contacting our Behavioral Health Specialist, Melissa Wijngaarde, at 305-325-1818, extension 333.